Climate and Average Weather Year Round in Lisbon Portugal

 Moon Rise, Set & Phases in Lisbon

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Lisbon experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 4.9 months, from June 11 to November 7, during which time the comfort level is muggy, oppressive, or miserable at least 4% of the time.
-The muggiest day of the year is August 16, with muggy conditions 16% of the time.
+The month with the most muggy days in Lisbon is August, with 4.8 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Lisbon experiences mild seasonal variation over the course of the year.